Lake Hillier is a lake on Middle Island, which is the largest of the islands and islets that make up the Recherche Archipelago, Western Australia.

 The island and lake are thought to have been first charted by the Flinders expedition in 1802.
 Captain Flinders is said to have observed the pink lake after ascending the island’s peak.
 John Thistle, the ship’s master, collected some of the lake’s water, which he found to be saturated with salt.
 Although the source of the pink colour has not been definitively proven in the case of Lake Hillier, the pink colour of other salt lakes (e.g., Pink Lake) in the region arises from a dye created by the organisms Dunaliella salina and Halobacteria.
 Another hypothesis is that the pink colour is due to red halophilic bacteria in the salt crusts.

-Despite the unusual hue, the lake exhibits no known adverse effects upon humans.
+Despite its unusual hue, the lake exhibits no known adverse effects upon humans.
 From above, the lake appears a solid bubble gum pink, but from the shoreline it appears more of a clear pink hue.
 The shoreline is also covered in salt crust deposits.